 Further, GWEL received notices from one of its customer disputing payment of capacity charges of Rs.
 132.01 crore for the period March 23, 2020 to June 30, 2020 as the customer had not availed power during the said period sighting force majeure on account of COVID 19 pandemic.
 GWEL responded and clarified that the said situation is not covered under force majeure clause in view of the clarification by the Ministry of Power stating that Discoms will have to comply with the obligation to pay fixed capacity charges as per PPA.
 The customer is of the view that the aforesaid clarification by the Ministry of Power cannot override the terms of the PPA and continue to dispute the payment thereof.
-Accordingly, during the period ended September 30, 2020, GWEL filed petition with Central Electricity Regulatory Commission ('CERC') for settlement of the dispute.
+Accordingly, during the period ended December 31, 2020, GWEL filed petition with Central Electricity Regulatory Commission ('CERC') for settlement of the dispute.
 The management based on its internal assessment and petition filed with CERC, is of the view that the aforesaid capacity charges are fully recoverable.
 Further, in view of the ongoing COVID-19 pandemic and expiry of the PPA with one of the customer availing 200 MW of power in June 2020 and a consequent cancellation of the fuel supply agreement, there could be impact on the future business operations, financial position and future cash flows of GWEL.
+Further during the quarter ended December 31, 2020, GWEL basis the requisite approval of the lenders, has invoked resolution process as per Resolution Framework for COVD-19 related stress prescribed by RBI on December 30, 2020.
+Inter creditors Agreement would be executed within 30 days from the invocation along with 180 days timeline for resolution plan implementation.